austinjblake/encode_group_2/README.md

 Project is now installed on your machine.

-".env" file is needed. create a new one or copy one from another lesson and paste it inside the ballot folder
+".env" file is needed. create a new one or copy one from another lesson and paste it inside the encode_group_2 folder

 .env needs to have a "PRIVATE_KEY=xxxxxxxxxxxxxx" where private key is exported from your metamask